-- 4. Pull the screwtool vertically to remove (if it is needed, reverse the ratchet wrench or the torque ratchet to take the screwtool out). - 4bis.
-Only for Hex-Conic implant with an implant-holder: Take the implant-holder out after unscrewing the assembling screw (between the implant and the implant-holder) by using a hexagonal screwdriver. - 5.
+- 4. Pull the screwtool vertically to remove (if it is needed, reverse the ratchet wrench or the torque ratchet to take the screwtool out). - 5.
 Take the cover screw out of its housing, and maintain it pointing up in the hexagonal tip (screwtool or screwdriver) in order to prevent any accidental fall. - 6.
 Close the implant with the cover-screw.
 Suture the ginviga (on either side of the implant for the non-submerged technique). - 7.
 Perform a radiological check to verify the perfect placement of the implant in the bone.